The Art of Solitude on Stage: Mastering Solo Performances in Acting

 The Serendipity of Silence

 Silence can be the most arresting element of a performance.
 It can precede a powerful revelation or follow the sobering weight of loss.
 Its use, however, must be strategic.
-Filling
+Filling the absence of dialogue can dilute its impact.
+Recognize the heartbeat of your play and allow silence to punctuate it with purpose.

 The Duty of the Director and Designers in a Solo Act